Orlando Martins: Career

-His final film role was the character of Obierika in the film adaptation of Things Fall Apart, which was produced in Nigeria in 1970.
-The executive producer was Francis Oladele, who established in 1965 Calpenny-Nigeria Films Limited - the first private film production company in Nigeria - with an intent to provide a platform for artistic expression in a more profound way.
-In his essay When The Bullfrog Jumps In The Sun - Why Things Fall Apart is still a very relevant Black film till this day, Lagos-based contemporary artist Mallam Mudi Yahaya describes the complex background of the production.
+His final film role was the character of Obierika in the film adaptation of Chinua Achebe's 1958 debut novel Things Fall Apart, which was produced in Nigeria in 1970.
+The executive producer was Francis Oladele, who established in 1965 Calpenny-Nigeria Films Limited – the first private film production company in Nigeria - with an intent to provide a platform for artistic expression in a more profound way.
+In his essay "Why 'Things Fall Apart' is still a very relevant Black film till this day", Lagos-based contemporary artist Mallam Mudi Yahaya describes the complex background of the production.

 Death and legacy

 Martins died in 1985 at the age of 85 in Lagos, where he was buried at Ikoyi Cemetery.

 He is the subject of a 1983 book by Takiu Folami, entitled Orlando Martins, the Legend: an intimate biography of the first world acclaimed African film actor.

 Bristol-based playwright Ros Martin has been researching and developing material in connection with Martins, her great-uncle.